apache/cordova-plugin-statusbar/README.md

 > The `StatusBar` object provides some functions to customize the iOS StatusBar.

 The plugin reads the __StatusBarOverlaysWebView__ (boolean, defaults to true) and __StatusBarBackgroundColor__ (color hex string, defaults to #000000) values from config.xml.

-For iOS 7, to use the statusbar style functions, you need the addition of a key in your Info.plist.
-See the Permissions section below.

 Methods
 -------